Doctor of Philosophy in Counseling Psychology

 Professionalism Benchmark

 The Professionalism Benchmark occurs in the Fall semester of the student’s second year.
 The Benchmark serves several purposes, including assessing students for fundamental competencies that are needed to progress past the second year in the program and to demonstrate readiness for Practicum.
 Competencies to be assessed are based on 5 of the 9 APA Standards of Accreditation (SoA) Profession-Wide Competencies (PWC) and include research; legal and ethical standards; individual and cultural differences; professional values, attitudes, and behaviors; and communication and interpersonal skills.
+Students can choose an oral presentation or written narrative to complete this programmatic requirement.
 Students should consult the program director and their program Doctoral Student Handbook for additional information.

 Comprehensive Examinations